-Built out with a polished titanium on the sides and a shiny ceramic on the back, the phone feels sturdy and stylish at the same time.
+Built out with polished titanium on the sides and a shiny ceramic on the back, the phone feels sturdy and stylish at the same time.

-The 5.7 inches IPS display occupies nearly all the space available in the front, except on top there’s a cut out that houses the front-facing camera similar to the iPhone X notch, and there’s a slight chin on the bottom.
+The 5.7 inches IPS display occupies nearly all the space available in the front, except on top there’s a cut-out that houses the front-facing camera similar to the iPhone X notch, and there’s a slight chin on the bottom.

 There’s a dual-camera system with horizontal alignment on the back without adding any thickness to the phone, and two contact pins for the modular system (360-degree camera).

 Essential Phone Cameras

 They added the much-needed Portrait mode and monochrome video in 60FPS.
 Now the camera opens much faster, you can shoot multiple photos without any issues.
 Portrait mode is just there, it doesn’t do any special job as the Pixels.

-Essential Phone performance and software
+Essential Phone Performance and Software

 Maybe that’s why people don’t really get to talk about its performance.
 It handles all daily tasks, power-hungry apps, and games without any problem.
 With the updates, it runs a lot smoother than it was on day one.

-The phone comes with a 128GB of storage as the unique storage capacity, with no expandable storage.
+The phone comes with 128GB of storage as the unique storage capacity, with no expandable storage.
 It’s something that’s very rare for Android phones, not to even mention iPhones.

-One of the things that makes android phones get slower over time is because of bloatware.
+One of the things that makes Android phones get slower over time is bloatware.
 So, we expect none of this won’t happen, as long as it gets software updates on time.